-Figure I-2 CCSDFD - Population Growth Since 2010
+Figure I-2 Cosumnes CSD - Population Growth Since 2010

-Source: CCSDFD 20201 Strategic Plan
+Source: Cosumnes CSD 20201 Strategic Plan

 To measure demand for fire suppression services, the District measures calls for service (Figure I-3).
 The calls for service have significantly increased over the past ten years.
 During this time, the District has added only one additional permanent response units.
 It is anticipated with the growth occurring in Laguna Ridge and Southeast Planning Area, the demand for services will continue to rise.
-With the addition of Station 77, and later Station 78, we aim to meet those increased demands without placing further stress on existing units.
+With the additions of Fire Station 77, and later Fire Station 78 and Fire Station 79 we aim to meet those increased demands without placing further stress on existing units.
 The District needs to closely monitor response times as well as unit hour utilization to ensure that risk mitigation of both the community, as well as District personnel continues.

-Figure I-3 CCSDFD - Calls for Service Since 2010
+Figure I-3 Cosumnes CSD - Calls for Service Since 2010

-Source: CCSDFD 20201 Strategic Plan
+Source: Cosumnes CSD 20201 Strategic Plan

 The demand for services for parks and recreation services are more difficult to clearly measure.
 The Park Design Principles provide clear direction on the development of new parks spaces, however there is not a reliable methodology to measure the number and frequency of residents utilizing existing park spaces.
-During the Department Master Plan process casual surveys suggest that over 95% of District residents visited a park space within the previous year, and a large majority utilize park spaces with regular frequency.
+During the Parks and Recreation Department's Master Plan process casual surveys suggest that over 95% of District residents visited a park space within the previous year, and a large majority utilize park spaces with regular frequency.
 In regard to park maintenance specifically, the cost of providing "regular and standard" services has exceeded permissible assessment rate increases in many benefit assessment zones.
 As previously stated, Stations 77 and Station 78 are in the planning phases.